baeriswyln/eth-cs/docs/data/rtai/index.md

 $$

-The $l_2$-norm is often used for attacks, but rarely for certification of models due to the difficulties that come with the quadratic nature of said norm. $l_\infitiy$ can be imagined as a box around the center point.
+The $l_2$-norm is often used for attacks, but rarely for certification of models due to the difficulties that come with the quadratic nature of said norm. $l_\infty$ can be imagined as a box around the center point.
 It is also said to most naturally capture the human vision, and it is simpler to certify.